Yepoleb/gogapidocs/galaxy.rst

 .. http:post:: /users/(int:user_id)/status

     Pings the server to mark you as online.
+Should be refreshed every 5 minutes.
 Keep in mind that the request content is a url-encoded form, not JSON.

     :form version: Version of the Galaxy client.